 Make any purchase: (a) without reasonable protections for identifying and managing conflicts of interest; (b) of over $10,000 without having obtained comparative information on price and quality.

-Fail to protect sensitive information, texts, files, data, and on-line content from loss, significant damage or misuse (nor fail to observe the Privacy Act).
+Fail to protectintellectual property, sensitive information, texts, files, data, and on-line content from loss, significant damage or misuse (nor fail to observe the Privacy Act).

 allow the Society to operate without a business continuity plan.